naodeng/naodeng.com.cn/content/posts/API-Automation-Testing/pytest-tutorial-getting-started-and-own-environment-preparation.md

 ## Project directory structure

-The following is an example of the directory structure of a Pytest interface automation test project:
+The following is an example of the directory structure of a Pytest API automation test project:

 > Subsequent demo projects will introduce allure reports, so there will be an additional allure-report directory.